R0Xofficial/PlainUB-Extras/UPDATE_INFO.md

-# Custom Userbot Modules — Update Instructions
+# PlainUB-Extras — Update Info

 This document provides additional information for updating the custom modules in your userbot.